pactus-project/tanour/README.md

  - Can process the message it receives through `process_msg` method.
  - Can concurrently send a message to another contract actor through the `send_msg` method.

-These the only method that each contract can be exposed to the outside world.
+These are the only methods that each contract can expose to the outside world.

 ### Storage as file

-Storage in Zarb is not a set of key-value pairs, it's a separate file that each contract actor has read and write access to.
+Storage in Zarb is not a set of key-value pairs, indeed it's a separate file that each contract actor has the read and write access to modify it.
+This model comes with many advantages.
+However, there are some disadvantages like difficulty of writing the smart contract and lack supported map data type.
-Therefore, the contract can have a separate state and it comes with many advantages.
-There are some disadvantages like difficulty of writing the smart contract and lake map data type.

 **Storage as key-value pairs**